MergerLinks

 Clear Channel Outdoor was advised by Deutsche Bank, Moelis & Co, and FGS Global (led by Hayley Cook).

 GIC completed the acquisition of a 35% stake in Hotel Investment Partners from Blackstone.
+(FS)

 GIC, a sovereign wealth fund established by the Government of Singapore, completed the acquisition of a 35% stake in Hotel Investment Partners, a privately held Spanish hospitality company, from Blackstone, an American multinational private equity company.
 Financial terms were not disclosed.